-- Where a child makes comments to a member of staff that gives cause for concern (disclosure), observes signs or signals that gives cause for concern, such as significant changes in behaviour; deterioration in general well-being; unexplained bruising, marks or signs of possible abuse or neglect that member of staff: - listens to the child, offers reassurance and gives assurance that she or he will take action; - does not question the child; - makes a written record that forms an objective record of the observation or disclosure that includes: - the date and time of the observation or the disclosure; - the exact words spoken by the child as far as possible; - the name of the person to whom the concern was reported, with date and time; and - the names of any other person present at the time. - these records are signed and dated and kept in the child's personal file which is kept securely and confidentially. - Where the Norfolk Safeguarding Children's Board stipulates the process for recording and sharing concerns, we include those procedures alongside this procedure and follow the steps set down by Norfolk Safeguarding Children Board.
+- Where a child makes comments to a member of staff that gives cause for concern (disclosure), observes signs or signals that gives cause for concern, such as significant changes in behaviour; deterioration in general well-being; unexplained bruising, marks or signs of possible abuse or neglect that member of staff: - listens to the child, offers reassurance and gives assurance that she or he will take action; - does not question the child; - makes a written record that forms an objective record of the observation or disclosure that includes: - the date and time of the observation or the disclosure; - the exact words spoken by the child as far as possible; - the name of the person to whom the concern was reported, with date and time; and - the names of any other person present at the time. - these records are signed and dated and kept in the child's personal file which is kept securely and confidentially. - Where the Children's Advice & Duty Service (CADS) and Norfolk Safeguarding Children, Partnership stipulates the process for recording and sharing concerns, we include those procedures alongside this procedure and follow the steps set down by Children's Advice & Duty Service (CADS) and Norfolk Safeguarding Children Partnership.

-Making a referral to Norfolk Safeguarding Children's Board (NSCB)
+Making a referral to the Children's Advice & Duty Service (CADS)

-- The Early Years Alliance's publication 'Safeguarding Children Child Protection Record' and the Norfolk Safeguarding toolkit document contains detailed procedures for making a referral to the Norfolk Safeguarding Children Board (NCSB) team, as well as template form for recording concerns and making a referral.
+- The Early Years Alliance's publication 'Safeguarding Children Child Protection Record' and the Norfolk Safeguarding toolkit document contains detailed procedures for making a referral to the Children's Advice & Duty Service (CADS) team, as well as template form for recording concerns and making a referral.
 This is based on 'What to do if you're worried a child is being abused' (HMG 2015) - We keep a copy of this document and follow the detailed guidelines given. - All members of staff are familiar with the Alliance's Child Protection Record and follow the procedures for recording and reporting.